Mikedeejay2/SolutionTester/README.md

 A Java solution tester for easy testing of practice problems or algorithms.

 ### Uses
-SolutionTester was developed for use with online code practice websites such as CodingBat or Hackerrank wherein a set of inputs are given with the objective to be solved by a method.
+SolutionTester was developed for use with online code practice websites such as CodingBat or LeetCode wherein a set of inputs are given with the objective to be solved by a method.
 However, any situation where a set of inputs and expected results are given is applicable for use with this solution tester.